 Vienna seems full of paradoxes.
 A city, for example, that displays its imperial heritage with pride, but where left-wing parties have dominated its politics for decades.

-And the home to Baroque palaces, medieval churches, and prestigious opera houses also ranks as a role model for modern public housing.
+And this home to Baroque palaces, medieval churches, and prestigious opera houses also serves as a role model for modern public housing.

 If you dropped into Vienna around 1919, you’d find a city ravaged by the demands of WWI and still finding its feet after the loss of both the war and a centuries-old political system.
 Many people lived in desperate poverty.